 22. Air Jordan I Bred

 The original black and red version of the Air Jordan 1 is one of the best made.
-The legendary design, which is known as both the Bred and Banned colourway, has long been rumoured to have been banned by the NBA in 1984.
+The legendary design, which is known as both the Bred and Banned colorway, has long been rumored to have been banned by the NBA in 1984.

 23. Air Jordan XI Concord Low

 The Air Jordan XI features a sleek and modern silhouette.
 So, it’s no wonder why Michael Jordan wore them himself in the late ’90s.
 Of course, the Concord Low, which debuted in 2014, is a newer and slightly more stylish interpretation.

 Thanks to its clean, all-white design with metallic details, the Air Jordan IV Pure Money was a huge success when released in 2006.
 More than a decade later, the style is still popular with fans, even though it can be challenging to keep clean.

 25. Air Jordan V Fire Red

 Fire red was one of the original Air Jordan V colorways released in 1990.
 The classic design features a translucent sole along with game-changing foam ankle supports.
 It has been retro’d multiple times with each re-release as popular as the original.

 26. Air Jordan III Black Cement

 There’s a fierce debate amongst sneaker fans as to whether the Black Cement or White Cement is the better Air Jordan III colorway.
 But, no matter which you prefer, you can agree that both of these styles are seriously unforgettable.